Aspireguru/ICT171_PORTFOLIO_KRISHNAAJAY/My contributions.md

 # DEPLOY THE FREE TEMPLATE (RONALDO BOOTSTRAP 4 PORTFOLIO TEMPLATE)
-Editing the template to match my portfolio information, add manual JavaScript and CSS scripts and remove sections that is not needed.
+Editing the template to match my portfolio information, adding manual JavaScript and CSS scripts and removing sections that are not needed.
 The java scripts were used to show real time to the users as they are in my portfolio website.

 - Download the Bootstrap 4 portfolio template from https://themewagon.com/themes/free-bootstrap-4-html5-one-page-personal-portfolio-website-template-ronaldo/
-- Exact the zip file using 7zip
+- Extract the zip file using 7zip
 - Open the index.html

-## EDIT THE CUSTOM TEMPLET TO MATCH MY CONTENT
+## EDIT THE CUSTOM TEMPLATE TO MATCH MY CONTENT
 We can edit this section by typing <span class= “subheading”>
-First edit to add my name and small animation with rotation
+First edit to add my name and a  small animation with rotation
 ![images](images/image19.png)

 Next section
 ### We can edit this section by typing <p class= “about=text”>
-This section is an about me page where brief about me and strengths
+This section is an about me page where a brief about me and d strengths
 ![images](images/image20.png)

 ### We can edit this section by typing <uI Class=” about-info mt-4 px-md-0 px-2”>